Darwin Nunez header stuns Ajax to send Benfica through to Champions League quarter-finals

 And it was Benfica who produced a smash and grab victory thanks to Nunez’s header in the 76th minute.

-The 22-year-old Uruguayan met Grimaldo’s fine cross into the box, rising above his marker Jurrien Timber, and thumped his header in beyond Onana, who flew off his line to try and meet the delivery, to silence the boisterous crowd inside Johan Cruyff ArenA.
+The 22-year-old Uruguayan met Grimaldo’s fine cross into the box, rose above his marker Jurrien Timber and thumped his header in beyond Andre Onana, who flew off his line to try and meet the delivery, to silence the boisterous crowd inside Johan Cruyff ArenA.

 Eredivisie